 In the following blog post, I'm going to tell you how I set up my development environment.
 I hope people will find it useful.

 Currently, my work is mostly focused on Drupal, but I've worked with C++, C#, and Asp.net.
 First I'm going to tell you about the general setup which is common for all technologies, after that I'll tell you about items specific to technologies.

 The Drush team recently released rc1 for version 7 of Drush, in this release they added a nice batch script to install it on windows.
 For this you have download latest 7.x release from https://github.com/drush-ops/drush/releases, extract zip in a partition other than OS partition (like D drive, I extracted it in D:\install\).
 Now start command prompt as administrator, for this search for cmd in the start menu, on result list right click on cmd and choose "Run as Administrator".

 To work with Drupal 8, we need Drush 7, which is in alpha stage of development.
 So there no package available for distribution (like Ubuntu, OpenSuse).
 Installation of Drush 7 is not as simple Drush 6, if you not familiar with composer, you may find it difficult to install, so I've written a shell script, which can be used to install Drush 7.

 This script install drush 7 for normal user, you don't need root access to run it.

-KDE5 development is in full speed, so I've create an appliance for people to test and report issues.
-This appliance contains packages from unstable repo, so be cautius.
+KDE5 development is in full speed, so I've created an appliance for people to test and report issues.
+This appliance contains packages from the unstable repo, so be cautious.
 Please test and report issue to KDE.
-I've build 2 appliances for it, one contains packages from factory repo, which contains packages from latest git snapshot, so it less stable and not suitable for using on production environment and another contains packages from stable repo, which is more stable for try of plasma 5 desktop.
+I've built 2 appliances for it, one contains packages from factory repo, which contains packages from latest git snapshot, so it less stable and not suitable for using on production environment and another contains packages from the stable repo, which is more stable for try of plasma 5 desktop.